Schema-driven Document Extraction API

 Frequently asked questions

-Everything you need to know about OCR to JSON conversion.
+Everything you need to know about Document parsing conversion.

-How is OCR to JSON different from standard OCR?
+How is document parsing different from standard OCR?

 What document types does Parselyze support?

-Parselyze supports invoices, receipts, contracts, medical forms, ID documents, and any custom form type.
-You define the fields to extract using a template, making it adaptable to any document layout.
+Parselyze supports invoices, receipts, contracts, medical forms, ID documents, and any custom document type.
+You define the schema once, and the same extraction logic works across different layouts and formats.

 What file formats are accepted?

 Parselyze accepts PDF files (native and scanned), PNG, JPG, JPEG, WEBP, TIFF, and BMP images.
-Multi-page documents are supported.
-Photos taken on a smartphone work as well as high-quality scans.
+It also supports multi-page documents and smartphone photos with varying quality.

-How do I get started with the OCR to JSON API?
+How do I get started with the API?

-Sign up for a free account, create a document template in the dashboard, then call the REST API or use the Node.js SDK.
-Your first extraction can be running in under 5 minutes.
-50 pages per month are included free.
+Sign up for a free account, create an extraction template in the dashboard, then send documents via the REST API or Node.js SDK.
+You can start receiving structured JSON in minutes, with 50 pages included per month.

 50 pages/month free · No credit card required